xpack/web-jekyll/_posts/releases/aarch64-none-elf-gcc/2022-05-15-aarch64-none-elf-gcc-v11-2-1-1-1-released.md

 ---
-title:  xPack AArch64 Embedded GCC v11.2.1-1.1 released
+title:  xPack GNU AArch64 Embedded GCC v11.2.1-1.1 released

 summary: "Version **11.2.1-1.1** is a new release; it follows the upstream Arm release."